JetBrains/teamcity-recipes/src/setup-node/README.md

 # jetbrains/setup-node

-Installs Node.js on the agent.
+Installs Node.js on the agent, allowing subsequent build steps to call the “node” command.
-The paths to the installed binary and its directory are exposed as the `NODE_EXEC` and `NODE_PATH` environment variables for use in downstream steps.

 ## Inputs